cyber-evangelists/go-assembly-line/README.md

 # Car Assembly Line Scheduling

 ## Overview
 This project demonstrates a solution to the car assembly line scheduling problem using dynamic programming.
-The goal is to determine the minimum time required to assemble a car given two assembly lines, each with a series of stations, and additional constraints such as extra time required for switching between lines and the time taken to enter and exit each line.
+The goal is to determine the minimum time required to assemble a car given two assembly lines, each with a series of stations, and additional constraints such as extra time required for switching between lines and the time taken to enter and exit each line

 ### Files and Directories